 Many potential problems can be mitigated early by centralising your approach to Amazon.
 You may have a team for content, a separate team for procurement, for advertising and fulfilment.
 But if they aren’t communicating in a central place with visibility into each other’s actions and a holistic view of your Amazon operations, there will inevitably be problems as you scale.

 Before you begin to list and promote products, it’s important to protect your brand by enrolling in brand verification and registration programs.
 This critical first step will give you greater control over your brand’s product listings and help ensure consumers receive accurate information about your products when they’re shopping on marketplaces.
 For example, enrolling in the Amazon Brand Registry Program enables you to easily find and report suspected violations — and to have inaccurate content from unauthorised resellers removed.
 Similarly, the eBay Verified Rights Owner Program allows owners of intellectual property rights to report eBay listings that may infringe on them.

 Reduce Amazon Listing Errors

 The majority of consumers begin their buying journeys on Amazon.
 And whether you sell on a single Amazon marketplace or in multiple countries, whether you sell as a vendor or a retailer, reaching those consumers all starts by connecting your product data to Amazon and configuring it to meet Amazon’s listing requirements.

 The unique data structure of each marketplace can lead to listing errors, which is a common issue that all brands will need to address.
 Listing errors can cause products to appear incorrectly, or prevent them from showing up at all, which in turn leads to a poor consumer experience and loss of marketplace sales.
-Make sure your Amazon connections are error-free by ensuring your product data is clean, organized and in line with Amazon’s standards.
+Make sure your Amazon connections are error-free by ensuring your product data is clean, organised and in line with Amazon’s standards.